Self-stabilisation of cellular automata on tilings: Self-stabilisation of isotropic probabilistic CA

 The same result holds for the process on the \emph{even} space-time positions.
 Since the time needed for the one-dimensional CA to reach the all-$\symb{0}$ configuration is the maximum of the times of the two processes on the odd an even space-time positions, the former time is also quadratic.
 In particular, the time it takes for the original two-dimensional CA to wipe out the first row of defects from rectangle~$R$ is quadratic in the diameter of the rectangle~$R$.
 Finally, since we have a linear number of lines to wipe out, the stabilisation time is at most cubic. \end{proof}

 Experimental evidence suggests that the stabilisation is faster than cubic.
 Note that in the above argument, we did not use the fact that the different rows of the rectangle evolve simultaneously.
 We conjecture that the true stabilisation time is in fact quadratic.
-Our intuition is further supported by a known result regarding the analogous model in continuous-time.
+Our intuition is further supported by the following known result regarding the analogous model in continuous-time.

-\begin{example}[Continuous-time~$\MRIE$] Fontes, Schonmann and Sidoravicious studied the continuous-time variant of ${\MRIE}$ in which the cells are updated asynchronously, triggered by independent Poisson clocks with rate~$1$~\cite{FoScSi02}.\footnote{ In fact, Fontes et al.\ considered a more general family of local rules in which, in case of a neighbourhood tie, the current state of the cell is flipped with probability~$0<\alpha\leq 1$.
-The ${\MRIE}$ rule corresponds to $\alpha=1/2$. } Their Theorem~1.3 states that, in dimension~$d\geq 2$, the system stabilises~$\Hom_2$ from finite perturbations, and that the stabilisation occurs in time~$\bigo(n^d)$, in the sense that there exist constants $c,\gamma>0$ such that the stabilisation time~$\RV{t}$ starting from a configuration $\tilde{x}\in\{\symb{0},\symb{1}\}^{\ZZ^d}$ with $\delta(\tilde{x},\Hom_2)=n$ satisfies $\xPr(\RV{t}> c n^d)\leq\ee^{-\gamma n}$.~ \exampleqed \end{example}

-\paragraph{Extension to finite SFTs.} We can extend the above isotropic probabilistic rule to stabilise any finite SFT in at most cubic time.
-Indeed, if we define $N_1$ and $N_2$ as in Section~\ref{sub:finite}, then the following rule is suitable: if a state appears strictly more than twice among $x_{a+N_1,b},x_{a,b+N_2},x_{a-N_1,b},x_{a,b-N_2}$, then this state becomes the new value for $x_{a,b}$; otherwise, choose one of the latter values at random (taking into account the multiplicities).
+\begin{example}[Continuous-time~$\MRIE$] Fontes, Schonmann and Sidoravicious studied the continuous-time variant of ${\MRIE}$ in which the cells are updated asynchronously,$\,$triggered by independent$\,$Poisson clocks with rate$\,1$\cite{FoScSi02}.\footnote{ In fact, Fontes et al.\ considered a more general family of local rules in which, in case of a neighbourhood tie, the current state of the cell is flipped with probability~$0<\alpha\leq 1$.
+The ${\MRIE}$ rule corresponds to $\alpha=1/2$. } Their Theorem~1.3 states that, in dimension~$d\geq 2$, the system stabilises~$\Hom_2$ from finite perturbations, and that the stabilisation occurs in time~$\bigo(n^d)$, in the sense that there exist constants $c,\gamma>0$ such that the stabilisation time~$\RV{t}$ starting from a configuration $\tilde{x}\in\{\symb{0},\symb{1}\}^{\ZZ^d}$ with $\delta(\tilde{x},\Hom_2)=n$ satisfies $\xPr(\RV{t}> c n^d)\leq\ee^{-\gamma n}$.~ \exampleqed \end{example} \paragraph{Extension to finite SFTs.} We can extend the above isotropic probabilistic rule to stabilise any finite SFT in at most cubic time.
+Indeed, if we define $N_1$ and $N_2$ as in Section~\ref{sub:finite}, then the following rule is suitable: if a state appears strictly more than twice among $x_{a+N_1,b},x_{a,b+N_2},x_{a-N_1,b},x_{a,b-N_2}$, then this state becomes the new value for $x_{a,b}$; otherwise, choose one of the latter values uniformly at random (taking into account the multiplicities).
 Again, all the defects stay within some enveloping rectangle and are eventually corrected, and a similar argument shows that the stabilisation time is at most cubic.